 Market fluctuations: what do they mean for your investments?

-The past few years have seen significant market fluctuations driven by geo-political and economic events.
-While at times this can be concerning, market fluctuations are part of investing.
+The past few years have seen significant market volatility driven by geo-political events and international conflict.
+While at times these can be concerning, market volatility is part of investing.
 By understanding how to navigate these circumstances, long-term financial goals can remain on track.

 Please remember that past performance is not a reliable indicator of future results.
 The value of investments and the level of income received from them can fall as well as rise and is not guaranteed.
 You may not get back the amount of your original investment.